 - To make our campus a safe and welcoming place for all people

-- To recognize and intentionally act to address inequity and injustice on our campus and in the broader community
+- To recognize and address inequity and injustice in the broader community

 WSU is an inclusive workplace dedicated to the recruitment and retention of a diverse workforce.
 A number of additional resources are available through Human Resource Services.